nikki-nooka/RISH-NIKKI-IARE/README.md

 - **Authentication**: The current implementation uses a simplified `localStorage`-based system for user management.
 For a production environment, this would be replaced with a scalable, secure, dedicated external authentication service.

 ## Installation and Setup
-Follow these steps to get a local copy of GeoSick up and running.
+Follow these steps to get a local copy of OJAS up and running.

 **Prerequisites:**
 - Node.js (v18 or later recommended)